Kingdom of Great Zimbabwe: Etymology

 The Kingdom of Great Zimbabwe derives its name from its capital, Great Zimbabwe.
-The name "dzimbabwe" is Shona for "great house of stone", from the nouns dzimba-' meaning "great house" and 'ibwe' meaning "-stone".
-"Zimbabwe" derives from Zimba-ra-mabwe or Zimba-re-mabwe, translated from the Karanga dialect of Shona as "houses of stones" (dzimba = augmentative noun of imba, "house"; mabwe = plural of ibwe, "stone"; ra/re = preposition for of).
+The name "dzimbabwe" is Shona for "great house of stone", from the nouns 'dzimba- meaning "great house" and 'ibwe' meaning "-stone".
+"Zimbabwe" derives from Zimba-ra-mabwe or Zimba-re-mabwe, translated from the Karanga dialect of Shona as "houses of stones" (dzimba = augmentative noun of imba, "house"; mabwe = plural of ibwe, "stone"; ra/re = preposition for "of").

 History

 Origins and rise

 The region had been inhabited by the San dating back over 100,000 years, (Note: Some scholars contest that cultures and identities can't be considered fixed or invariable, especially over such a long time period.) and was inhabited by Bantu-speaking peoples from 150 BC, who from the 4th century AD formed various agricultural chiefdoms.
 An early settlement and predecessor was Gumanye.
 The site of what would become Great Zimbabwe had been occupied since 1000 by speakers of proto-Karanga (south-central Shona).
 (Note: The term Karanga began as an exonym of the Shona used by outsiders, however in the modern day it refers to a dialect of Shona in south-central Zimbabwe.)
 The settlement lay on the margins of mainstream developments occurring to its south from the 10th century in the Limpopo-Shashe Basin, where states and chiefdoms competed over gold and other goods for the Indian Ocean trade.
 In the 13th century Great Zimbabwe was on the fringe of the Mapungubwe state.

 From the 12th century, Great Zimbabwe wrestled with other settlements, such as Chivowa, for economic and political dominance in the Southern Zambezi Escarpment.
 Agriculture and cattle played a key role in developing a vital social network, and served to "enfranchise management of goods and services distributed as benefits within traditional political and social institutions", while long distance trade was crucial for the transformation of localised organisations into regional ones.
-This process rapidly advanced during the 13th century, which saw large dry masonry stone walls raised, and by 1250 Great Zimbabwe had become an important trade centre.
+The ruling dynasty used their wealth to make houses out of thick daga (earthen daub), rather than daga and poles, and built stone walls to shield themselves from public view.
+The aforementioned process advanced rapidly in the 13th century, and saw the construction of large dry-stone walls.
+By 1250 Great Zimbabwe had become an important trade centre.
 Gold production increased rapidly during this time.
-By 1300, trade routes had shifted north as merchants bypassed the Limpopo and Mapungubwe by travelling the Save River into the gold-producing interior, precipitating Mapungubwe's rapid decline and the dominance of Great Zimbabwe.
+By 1300, trade routes had shifted north as merchants bypassed the Limpopo and Mapungubwe by travelling into the gold-producing interior, precipitating Mapungubwe's rapid decline and the dominance of Great Zimbabwe.